 The 'guilt' he refers to is for starting the Great Fire of Rome, July 64 AD.
-Tacitus is one of Romes foremost historians & would not have fabricated the story, Pete & Paul were Nero's most renown victims according to the Early Church Fathers & James is said to have suffered martyrdom at still an earlier date in Jerusalem (see below).
+Tacitus is one of Romes foremost historians & would not have fabricated the story, Peter & Paul were Nero's most renown victims according to the Early Church Fathers & James is said to have suffered martyrdom at still an earlier date in Jerusalem (see below).

-But apart from the writings of Pete, Paul & James, there are many others relating to the life of JC & are said to have have originated at the same time, some included in the NT, others left out by the
+But apart from the writings of Peter, Paul & James, there are many others relating to the life of JC & are said to have have originated at the same time, some included in the NT, others left out by the

 early Church (i.e. Apocryphal Books).
 These Apocrypha, like Paul have a mystical tynge to them which leads me to suspect there could be fabrication involved in their story as I'll explain later.

 Further evidence for these people may be found in Josephus,